cargo-generate/cargo-generate/guide/src/library-usage.md

 # Library Usage

 `cargo-generate` is also a Rust library.
-Any binary or library crate can depend on it and drive template generation programmatically — the same code path the `cargo generate` CLI uses under the hood.
+Any crate can depend on it and drive template generation from code, using the same path as the `cargo generate` CLI.

-The canonical worked example lives in the repository at [`examples/how-to-use-cargo-gen-as-library/`][ex].
-This chapter walks through its pieces, pulling the snippets straight from that file so they can never drift apart.
+A full worked example lives in this repository at [`examples/how-to-use-cargo-gen-as-library/`][ex].
+The snippets below are pulled straight from that file with mdbook's `{{#include}}`, so they cannot drift out of sync.

 ## Depend on `cargo-generate`

 Add the crate to your `Cargo.toml`.
-Turning `default-features` off keeps your build free of the CLI-only feature gates:
+Turning `default-features` off keeps the CLI-only feature gates out of your build:

 ```toml
 [dependencies]